Choral Arts Northwest

 Mission

-Choral Arts Northwest’s mission is to inspire, educate, and enrich our community through the transformational power of choral music.
+Now in its 31st season and third season with Artistic Director Timothy Westerhaus, Choral Arts Northwest is a choir of music educators and passionate avocational musicians who promote community and cross-cultural connections through the transformational power of choral music.
 We seek to foster a world that is just and empathetic and that values creativity and diversity.
-We commit to actively engage with members of our community who have been historically marginalized, and use our platform to intentionally support important social causes and highlight the music of diverse groups as well as that of composers who identify as BIPOC, female, or LGBTQIA+.
-We dedicate ourselves to ongoing learning and listening, and to invite others to join us on that journey through programming, engagement, and collaborations.
+We dedicate ourselves to ongoing learning and listening and invite others to join us on that journey through programming, engagement, and partnerships with a diverse array of social, cultural, and community organizations.

 Description

 Made up of volunteer singers drawn almost exclusively from the Puget Sound region, CANW combines a deep sense of community with a passion for artistic excellence.
-While performing diverse repertoire from Renaissance polyphony through 20th-century masterworks, CANW retains an abiding commitment to new music and has commissioned and premiered new choral compositions annually since 2007.
-Our Composer-In-Residence and Finding Your Voice programs have produced important collaborations with composers such as Shawn Kirchner, John Muehleisen, Hyo-won Woo, Eric Barnum, Jake Runestad, Melinda Bargreen, Dale Trumbore, Jessica French, Reena Esmail, and John David Earnest.
+While performing diverse repertoire from Renaissance polyphony through 21st-century masterworks, CANW retains an abiding commitment to new music and has commissioned and premiered new choral compositions annually since 2007.
+Our Composer-In-Residence programs have produced important commissions and residencies with composers such as Shawn Kirchner, John Muehleisen, Hyo-won Woo, Eric Barnum, Jake Runestad, Melinda Bargreen, Dale Trumbore, Jessica French, Reena Esmail, and John David Earnest.
+Our cultural collaborations are wide and diverse and include partnerships with the Ukrainian community and Rescue.org, Morningstar Korean Cultural Center, Birds Connect Seattle, and the Sea Mar Museum of Chicano/a/Latino/a Culture.

 We invite you to partner with Choral Arts NW as we forge ahead with exciting new ventures, cross-cultural artistic partnerships, and community-building enterprises supporting diversity, equity, and justice throughout our region and across the world.